fergiemcdowall/norch/README.md

 #Installation

-Forage.js has 2 dependencies- Node.js and npm (Node Package Manager).
-Given that these are both installed Forage can be installed by running the following command which will download and install all dependencies:
+Confirm that node.js is set up correctly, then install Forage like so:

     $ npm install -g forage

+**Notes:**
+  1. You need admin priviledges to install globally- on mac and linux use sudo: `$ sudo npm install -g forage`.
-(Forage can also be installed into the current working directory by dropping the `-g` flag)
+  2. Forage can also be installed into the current working directory by dropping the `-g` flag: `$ npm install forage`.
+Forage now exists in the `node_modules` directory.
+From the directory you ran the install command, type: `$ node_modules/forage/bin/forage` to start forage.

 If everything went to plan- Forage should now be installed on your machine